 The number of instances of plagiarism will be calculated across courses rather than only within individual courses, i.e., a student’s second instance might occur in a different course than the first instance.

 If the plagiarism is determined to be minor, the instructor meets with the student to provide a fair opportunity for response to the allegation.
 If the instructor determines that academic dishonesty has occurred, the student will complete the Avoiding Plagiarism module, offered by the Writing Center.
+The module must be completed in 7 days.
 At completion of the module, the student will present the certificate of completion to the program director.
 If student does not complete, they fail the assignment.
 If this is the first instance of plagiarism in the student’s coursework at Saint Mary’s University of Minnesota, the student will be given the opportunity to resubmit the assignment or complete another assignment for a minimum passing grade (D for undergraduate course and a C for a graduate course).
 If infraction occurs on a discussion board, the student must complete another assignment for a minimum passing grade (D for undergraduate course and a C for a graduate course).
-If this is the student’s second instance at the SGPP, the student will receive a zero for the assignment.
+The due date of the makeup assignment is determined by the instructor.
+If this is the student’s second instance at the SGPP, the prodgram director meets with the student and the student will receive a zero for the assignment.
 If this is the student’s third instance at the SGPP, the student will fail the course.
 If this is the student’s fourth instance, they will be referred to the Dean who will determine the sanction, which could include dismissal from the University.

 If the plagiarism is determined to be major, the program director, or their designate, meets with the student to provide a fair opportunity for response to the allegation.
 If the program director determines that academic dishonesty occurred and if the major infraction was not a culminating project for the student’s program, the student will fail the course.
 If the major infraction was on a culminating project, or this is the second major infraction on a non-culminating project, the program director, with input from the students committee, will forward the outcome of the meeting to the Dean who will determine the sanction, which could include dismissal from the University.